PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 public sealed class OllamaAgent : ILLMAgent
 {

 }
 ```

 ### Step 4: Add necessary class members and methods

-Lets now implement the necessary variables and methods for the agent.
-Below are descriptions of each
+Next, implement the necessary variables and methods of the agent class.
+The comments provide
-and the values we will use for the Ollama agent.
-There is a
-`private OllamaChatService _chatService;` implementation which we will do later in the steps.
+descriptions of the members of the **OllamaAgent** class.
+The `_chatService` member is an instance
+of the **OllamaChatService** class.
+The implementation of the **OllamaChatService** class is show in
+later steps.

 ```csharp
 public sealed class OllamaAgent : ILLMAgent